 The Inflation Curveball

-In 2021, inflation rose by 7%, the largest increase since 1981.
-This spike could have a devastating impact on retirees on a fixed income or those spending from their portfolios as it forces them to tap increasing amounts to maintain their lifestyles.
+In 2022, inflation rose by 8%, the largest increase since 1981.
+This spike could have a devastating impact for retirees on a fixed income or those spending from their portfolios as it forces them to tap increasing amounts to maintain their lifestyles.

 How does this impact your decision?
 By delaying your claim, not only do you receive a larger payment—you also benefit from the COLA applying to a larger amount.
 Over time, this serves as a built-in hedge against high inflationary environments and lowers your inflation sensitivity.
 This protection becomes particularly salient for those spending from their portfolios as more of their income will keep pace with inflation-adjusted living expenses.